 If needed, the specimen can be heat treatment for 48 hours after demolding to achieve the desired strength at an early stage.
 The curing conditions are a temperature of 90 °C (195 °F), and relative humidity of 95%

-Approximate market prices in 2019 for the components of generic UHPC are shown in the Table below.
-The total cost per cubic yard is about 70% less than the cost of commercial products, which is in excess of $2,500 per cubic yard (see El-Tawil et al. 2018).
-By using river sand, the cost can be further reduced to about one fifth (~20%) of commercial products.
+Approximate market prices in 2019 for the components of open recipe UHPC are shown in the Table below.
+The cost can be further reduced by using river sand as discussed in the tile below.
 The cost of UPHC is driven by the price of steel fibers.

-Note: Shown steel fiber cost is for imported fibers.
-Fibers that comply with the Buy America Act are more expensive.
+Note: The shown steel fiber cost is for imported fibers.
+Please get in touch with us for the price of fibers that comply with the Buy America Act.

 Reducing Cost By Using River Sand